ombrellus/LevelEditorPrototype/README.md

 # LevelEditorPrototype
-this is a skeleton of a simple level editor for unity that you can use to make you
+this is a skeleton of a simple level editor for unity that you can use to make your own

 you can use this in whatever you want